otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### 1.8 Cookies

 Cookies are small pieces of data sent from a server and stored on the client's computer.
-They are used to remember information (e.g. login state, preferences) and are sent with every subsequent HTTP request to the same domain.
+They are used to remember information and are sent with every subsequent HTTP request to the same domain.

 📖 Reference: [MDN - Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)